to252525/incognito-market/readme.md

 <a href="http://incognirftkvasqxfh2iess6cr5a243y72z3vbz75nvj2fx62a5ukpad.onion"><img src="/assets/incognito-preview.webp" alt="image" style="max-width: 100%;"><a>

+This is a strictly scientific and educational repository, the purpose of which is to give an idea of the world of the darkweb.
+We do not collect any commissions/kickbacks from market affiliate links.
+We are not affiliated with any legal entity and do not support illegal activities.

 ## About Incognito Market
 Incognito Market is a darknet market created by the Incognite team.
 It is our most ambitious project to date.
 We prioritise user safety, security and customer service, while offering a feature-rich interface that supports two popular cryptocurrencies for darknet transactions: Bitcoin and Monero.
 We keep adding new features to make your experience the best it can be.